pnewstein/test/README.md

 This contains the x and y of all points in all layers.
 This may be useful to keep track of what regions of the data have been annotated.

+### Adding a cell

+You can add a cell of the currently selected cell type by clicking on the viewer.
+The counter on the current cell type's button (on the right side of the screen) will be incremented.

 <details>